Electric-Field Control of Josephson Oscillations in Dipolar Bose-Einstein Condensates: INTRODUCTION

 Recent experimental breakthroughs, as detailed in Ref.~\cite{Bigagli2024}, have successfully realized BECs from dipolar molecules.
 This challenging feat enables the direct observation of their intrinsic properties under controlled conditions.
 This achievement provides a robust platform to test theoretical predictions and to probe dipolar interactions in regimes beyond the contact-interaction limit.
 These interactions alter the traditional Josephson dynamics observed in non-dipolar BECs, leading to new phenomena such as modified tunneling rates and phase stability, which are crucial for applications in quantum simulation and information processing \cite{Byrnes2012Apr,Byrnes2015Feb}.
 Furthermore, manipulating these interactions through external fields has been shown to tune the characteristics of the Josephson junctions, such as their oscillation frequency and amplitude, offering a method to control macroscopic quantum states dynamically \cite{Lahaye_2009}.
+Related approaches have also demonstrated that measurement backaction, such as Faraday-imaging, can induce squeezing in double-well BECs \cite{IloOkeke2021}.

 In this work, we build upon the foundational studies discussed in \cite{Bigagli2024} to explore the dynamical effects in dipolar BECs, focusing on how external electric fields can be used to modulate the Josephson oscillation frequencies.
 By aligning the dipole moments of the particles within our BECs and varying the electric field parameters, we systematically study their impact on the Josephson junction properties.
 Our results reveal that the oscillation frequencies can be finely tuned by adjusting the field strength and orientation, reflecting changes in dipole-dipole interaction energies and inter-condensate phase differences.
 These findings corroborate theoretical models that predict the sensitivity of dipolar BECs to external fields and enhance our understanding of quantum coherence and tunneling in complex quantum systems.
 Our results have significant implications for developing quantum sensors and simulators that leverage the tunable nature of dipolar interactions in BECs.